Hull Daily Mail

 The Hull Daily Mail is an English regional daily newspaper for Kingston upon Hull, in the East Riding of Yorkshire.
 The Hull Daily Mail has been circulated in various guises since 1885.
 A second edition, the East Riding Mail, covers East Yorkshire outside the city of Hull.
+The paper publishes everyday except Sunday.

 The paper is published by Mail News & Media.
 Mail News & Media also publishes two free weekly newspapers, the Hull Advertiser and Beverley Advertiser, and a monthly magazine, The Journal.
 In 2012, Local World acquired owner Northcliffe Media from Daily Mail and General Trust.
 Trinity Mirror purchased Local World in 2015, and is now known as Reach plc.